flowerett/ecto_vista/README.md

 end
 ```

-2. Generate your migration for the view, put a view definition like the one below
+2. Generate your migration for the view, put the view definition like the one below
-inside a `change` or a `up` method:
+inside `change` or `up` method:

 ```
 execute("""